Kool DJ Red Alert: Personal background and career

-He has eight grandchildren, his son & daughter are Robert Simon Kool G MiMe, and Alexus James.
+He has eight grandchildren, his son and daughter are Robert Simon Kool G MiMe, and Alexus James.
 His nephew is rapper Mike Gee of the hip-hop group Jungle Brothers.

 Signature slang terms and drop

 Red Alert is widely known for his former vibrato-style vocal chant "YEAAAAaaaaaah!" at the beginning and throughout his radio show mixes and appearances on various rap classic records.
 According to Red, the inspiration for his chant was from Looney Tunes cartoon character Foghorn Leghorn.

 As a former bachelor, his self-ascribed moniker "The Propmaster" came from his gentleman-style approach to "properly" court women, or "props."

 Additional executive production credits

 Kool DJ Red Alert had a small hip hop management company in the late 1980s called Red Alert Productions, which managed the careers of Native Tongues acts such as the Jungle Brothers, A Tribe Called Quest, Monie Love, and Black Sheep.
 Besides Chris "Baby Chris" Lighty's Violator, in the late 1980s through 1990s, Red Alert Productions was the only major hip-hop management alternative to Russell Simmons' Rush Artist Management and Cold Chillin' Records' management division.
 With his Red Alert Productions, Red Alert brokered a contract with Warner Bros.
 Records to release the Jungle Brothers seminal sophomore album Done By The Forces Of Nature.

 His most notable guest features on hip hop records are Boogie Down Productions "Jimmy," The Jungle Brothers classic songs "Jimbrowski" and "Beyond This World," and A Tribe Called Quest's "Pubic Enemy."
 His most famous remixes are his additional productions on Jungle Brothers "J Beez Comin' Through (Red Alert Remix)," and his scratches on synthpop band Dominatrix 1983 hit record "The Dominatrix Sleeps Tonight (Remix)."